kubernetes/kubernetes/docs/services.md

 frontend clients should not need to manage that themselves.
 The `Service` abstraction enables this decoupling.

-For Kubernetes-native applications, Kubernetes offers a simple `Endpoints` API that is updated whenever the set of `Pods` in a `Service` changes.
-For non-native applications, Kubernetes offers a virtual-IP-based bridge to Services which redirects to the backend `Pods`.
+For LMKTFY-native applications, LMKTFY offers a simple `Endpoints` API that is updated whenever the set of `Pods` in a `Service` changes.
+For non-native applications, LMKTFY offers a virtual-IP-based bridge to Services which redirects to the backend `Pods`.

 ## Defining a Service

-A `Service` in Kubernetes is a REST object, similar to a `Pod`.
+A `Service` in LMKTFY is a REST object, similar to a `Pod`.
 Like all of the REST objects, a `Service` definition can be POSTed to the apiserver to create a new instance.
 For example, suppose you have a set of `Pods` that each expose port 9376 and carry a label "app=MyApp".